Acute Epidural Blood Quiz

 ✔︎ Treatment information etc.

 Acute epidural bleed or epidural hematoma is when bleeding occurs between the outer membrane covering the brain (dura mater) and the skull.
-Most common cause is head injury with skull fracture accompanied by an injury to an artery.
+The most common cause is a head injury with skull fracture accompanied by an injury to an artery.

 This is a dangerous, life-threatening emergency.
 In most cases, the doctor will recommend surgery to remove an epidural hematoma.